Honka3rd/RxStore/README.md

 ## Use a Immutable Reactive Store (IRS):

-Only [Immutable data structure](https://immutable-js.com/) or Premitive data type accepted by IRS
+Only [Immutable data structure](https://immutable-js.com/) or Primitive data type accepted by IRS

 Immutable follows Deep-copy-on-write pattern and has its own equals method to compare, so we do not need to provide clone and compare function